ARCS YOUNG ADULT & HIGH SCHOOL VOLUNTEER PROGRAMS (ages 11 to 17)

 ARCS’ Volunteer Programs provide students with a dynamic, hands-on fisheries science experience that complements their traditional academic studies.
 These programs are for students who are excited about biology, are interested in aquatic conservation, and are ready to participate in a structured research project.
 Volunteers assist with real research projects and the delivery of our environmental science education programs to younger students.
 Training is provided.

-Please check back spring 2020 for our summer 2020 volunteer opportunities.
+Please check back in the spring of 2024 for updated volunteer opportunities.

 All participants will receive a t-shirt, educational handouts, a survey to complete upon completion of the program, and a Certificate of Participation.